bitbased/zap/README.md

 # Zap Reactive Deployment

+Zap makes remote and container development feel just like local development.
+It automatically syncs your files and runs commands remotely, so you don’t have to juggle ssh and rsync.

 ## Basic CLI Usage

 Use the `zap` command to sync local directories, run scripts, and manage services on a remote host.